ietf-wg-asdf/SDF/sdf.md

 The requirements for high level composition include the following:

-- The ability to represent products, standardized product types, and modular products while maintaining the atomicity of Objects.
+- The ability to represent products, standardized product types, and modular products while maintaining the atomicity of sdfObjects.

-- The ability to compose a reusable definition block from Objects, for example a single plug unit of an outlet strip with on/off control, energy monitor, and optional dimmer Objects, while retaining the atomicity of the individual Objects.
+- The ability to compose a reusable definition block from sdfObjects, for example a single plug unit of an outlet strip with on/off control, energy monitor, and optional dimmer sdfObjects, while retaining the atomicity of the individual sdfObjects.

-- The ability to compose Objects and other definition blocks into a higher level sdfThing that represents a product, while retaining the atomicity of Objects.
+- The ability to compose sdfObjects and other definition blocks into a higher level sdfThing that represents a product, while retaining the atomicity of sdfObjects.

 - The ability to enrich and refine a base definition to have product-specific qualities and quality values, such as unit, range, and scale settings.